tenzir/tenzir/web/docs/tenzir-vs-cribl.md

 - Events have a **schema** that includes the field names and types
 - Internally, Tenzir represents events as Apache Arrow *record batches*, which you can think of as data frames.

+Bytes:

+- In addition to events, Tenzir pipelines can also transport raw **bytes**.
+- The operator decides whether it support bytes, events, or both.
+- All Tenzir [connectors](connectors.md) produce or consume byte streams;
+  [formats](formats.md) parse or print byte streams.

+See also the section on [dataflow](#dataflow) below.

 ## Dataflow